hishamss/Word-Guess-Game/README.md

 Steps:

-1. the first screen is start button to start the game.
+1. the first screen is start button to start the game and the uesr hears jungle background sound during the game.
    ![Start Button](assets/images/step1.jpg)

 2. After clicking on start button, the following message will be displayed on the screen for 2.5 sec